This post about performance review goals examples was originally published in October 2021. It was updated with new information in September 2023.

 Those are just some of the reasons that goal-setting is a highly effective performance management tool.
 Now, we’ll look at some examples of measurable goals for employees, including those that may not seem measurable at first glance.
 We’ll also discuss how you can tie them into your performance review cycles.

-Measurable performance goals enable managers and employees to track progress as they’re working.
+Measurable work goals enable managers and employees to track progress as they’re working.
 For managers, measurable goals provide an opportunity to address any lags in productivity and keep goals on target.
 They allow managers to easily identify high-performing and high-potential employees.
 Managers can also offer recognition upon goal completion and while employees work toward each goal.

 There are many methods your organization can use to construct performance goals for employees.
 One of the most popular methods is SMART goal-setting.
 SMART goals are touted as being highly effective by SHRM and other respected industry publications.
 SMART goals are: